-- Establishing a stable business structure - Contributing to life extension of existing power generation facilities utilization of "contributing to stable power supply," which we have been engaged in for many years.
+Even today, as energy infrastructure faces a major turning point, we continue our business activities with the primary mission of "contributing to stable power supply," which we have been engaged in for many years.

 We will contribute to the best energy mix in Japan by ensuring the reliable maintenance of existing power generation facilities, promoting the diversification and decarbonization of energy forms, and our business activities at nuclear power plants, which started under an agent contract with Mitsubishi Heavy Industries in April 2023.